THIS ONE IS FOR MY WIFE

 Consequently, the arborvitae are 25 feet tall and still growing.
 We finally had to move our vegetable garden about 20 yards to the west because of the shade they were throwing.
 Exercising our Massachusetts Rule rights last fall, we hacked about ten of them back to the property line in order to install a new shed.
 We then built a fence to try to keep the monsters in check.

 My wife mutters about the arborvitae daily.
-I have no problem understanding Nancy, who must have loved neighbor Pnita’s arborvitae as much as my wife loves Alice’s.
+I have no problem understanding Nancy – the protagonist in today’s case – who must have loved neighbor Pnita’s arborvitae as much as my wife loves Olwen’s.
 But while my wife just glowers at the arborvitae, Nancy – a woman of action – did something.
 She brought in a trimming crew, and topped the neighbor’s trees.

 She didn’t kill them, just sort of knee-capped them.
 Who knew that so much visceral pleasure could end up being so expensive?